minagrullon/9-1-higher-order-native-array-methods-convert-to-reduce/README.md

 # Higher Order Native Array Methods Convert To Reduce Lab

 `.reduce` may not always be the best use case to solve a problem.
-But knowing how to use such a strong method, **THE BEAST OF ARRAY METHODS** , is worth your while.
+But knowing how to use such a strong method, **THE STRONGEST OF ARRAY METHODS!** , is worth your while.
 You have both song and vote data to work with in this exercise.
 Use your knowledge of `.reduce` to solve all the problems you formerly solved with `.map`, `.filter`, `.find`, `.some`, and `.every`.
 Plus solve a few new problems that you have not solved before.
 **Good Luck!**